Morfydd Clark: 2013–2021: Early career

-The Rings of Power
+2022–present: The Rings of Power

-In December 2019, it was reported (and in early 2020, confirmed) that Clark would portray a younger version of the character Galadriel in The Lord of the Rings: The Rings of Power on Amazon Prime.
+Clark played the character Galadriel in The Lord of the Rings: The Rings of Power on Amazon Prime (a younger version of the character found in The Lord of Rings).
+She was so shocked when she was cast in the role that she fainted.

-Morfydd has cited that she is "proud" that being a Welsh speaker influenced her portrayal of her bilingual character, Galadriel.
-The actor stated, “I feel I can be much more romantic and deep in Welsh.
-So that was really useful for me, because I was thinking, ‘[What’s the] language of her heart?
+Clark has cited that she is "proud" that being a Welsh speaker influenced her portrayal of her bilingual character, Galadriel.
+The actor stated, "I feel I can be much more romantic and deep in Welsh.
+So that was really useful for me, because I was thinking, '[What's the] language of her heart?
 What language does she think in?'"
-In another interview, the actor discussed her education in Welsh: “Well, I went to a Welsh language school and everything is taught in Welsh.
-Welsh is phonetic, so it’s great for people with dyslexia.
+In another interview, the actor discussed her education in Welsh: "Well, I went to a Welsh language school and everything is taught in Welsh.
+Welsh is phonetic, so it's great for people with dyslexia.
 I started learning English in the third year.
 What my Tolkien-obsessed mother was really proud of and passed on to us was that Tolkien was inspired by the Welsh.
 Oddly enough, his work was a badge of honour for me, because the Welsh are Welsh and obsessed with anything Welsh."
 She also mentioned enjoying speaking in Welsh on-set with co-stars Owain Arthur and Trystan Gravelle.